betfair-datascientists/betfair-datascientists.github.io/src/modelling/tennisDatathon.md

 ## Registration

-To enter the Competition, an Eligible Participant must register their details by filling out the registration form found at: https://forms.office.com/r/VbxSUYXjsi
+To enter the Competition, an Eligible Participant must register their details by filling out the [registration form](https://forms.office.com/r/VbxSUYXjsi)

 ---